Aeldrion/Iris/README.md

 ### Set coordinates

-The `iris:set_coordinates` function teleports the executing entity to the exact position where the ray lands.
+The `iris:set_coordinates` function teleports the executing entity to the exact position where the ray lands after running `iris:get_target`.

 ```mcfunction
 # Play a particle effect where the player is looking